Celine Dion: Philanthropy

 Dion has actively supported many charity organizations, worldwide.
 She has promoted the Canadian Cystic Fibrosis Foundation (CCFF) since 1982, and became the foundation's National Celebrity Patron in 1993.
 She has an emotional attachment to the foundation; her niece Karine died from the disease at the age of sixteen, in Dion's arms.
-In 2003, she joined a number of other celebrities, athletes, and politicians, including Josh Groban and Yolanda Adams to support "World Children's Day", a global fundraising effort sponsored by McDonald's.
+In 2003, she joined a number of other celebrities, athletes, and politicians, including Josh Groban and Yolanda Adams, to support "World Children's Day", a global fundraising effort sponsored by McDonald's.
 The effort raised money from more than 100 nations and benefited orphanages and children's health organizations.
 In addition, she has been a major supporter of the T. J. Martell Foundation, the Diana Princess of Wales Memorial Fund, and many health and educational campaigns.
 During the aftermath of Hurricane Katrina, she donated $1 million to the victims of the storm, and held a fund-raising event for the victims of the 2004 Asian tsunami, which subsequently raised more than $1 million.
 After the 2008 Sichuan earthquake, she donated $100,000 to China Children & Teenagers' Fund and sent a letter showing her consolation and support.
-Since 2004, she is involved, alongside husband René Angelil, with the Québec gay community by supporting the publication of health and HIV prevention materials in Gay Globe Magazine, owned by journalist Roger-Luc Chayer.
+Since 2004, she has been involved, alongside husband René Angelil, with the Québec gay community by supporting the publication of health and HIV prevention materials in Gay Globe Magazine, owned by journalist Roger-Luc Chayer.
 She is also a member of Canadian charity Artists Against Racism.
 In November 2018, she launched a gender-neutral clothing line for kids, Celinununu.
-In 2009, Dion joined an effort along with Leonardo DiCaprio, James Cameron and Kate Winslet, to donate money to support the nursing home fees of the then-last living survivor of the sinking of the Titanic, Millvina Dean.
+In 2009, Dion joined an effort with Leonardo DiCaprio, James Cameron and Kate Winslet to donate money to support the nursing home fees of the then-last living survivor of the sinking of the Titanic, Millvina Dean.
 The campaign resulted in $30,000 as donation.

 Personal life

-As the youngest of 14 children, Dion grew up wearing hand-me-downs and sharing a bed with several sisters.
-As a baby, she slept in a drawer to save on a crib.
-She was bullied at school and called "Vampire", owing to her teeth and skinny frame.
-Local tabloids even dubbed her "Canine Dion" in the teenage years of her career.
-She often spoke of running home from school to play music in the basement with her brothers and sisters.
-"I detested school", she would later write in her autobiography.
-"I had always lived surrounded by adults and children a lot older than me.
-I learned everything I needed to know from them.
-As far as I was concerned, real life existed around them."
-Dion's eldest sister was already in her twenties, married, and pregnant with her first child at the time Dion's mother, Thérèse, was pregnant with Celine.